HiOS

 HiOS (/ˈhaɪɒs/) is a customized Android operating system developed by Chinese mobile phone manufacturer Tecno Mobile, a subsidiary of Transsion Holdings.
 The OS is used in the company’s smartphones.

 HiOS claims to allow for a wide range of user customization without requiring rooting of the mobile device.
 The operating system is bundled with pre-installed utility applications.
 The company claimed that the applications would allow users to free up memory, freeze applications, and limit data accessibility to applications, among others.

-History
+Version history

 In April 2016, HiOS 1.0 was released and was based on Android 6.0.
-It launched on Tecno Boom J8.
-The OS included a custom home screen app.
+It shipped with a custom home screen app.